ryjen/jmud/README.md

 jmud
 ====

-a multi user dungeon in java
+a multi user dungeon in java.  because I write muds to learn

 #### project is split into 4 components:
 * client: a telnet client to connect to the server